Financial Aid: Frequently Asked Questions

 WHAT IS VERIFICATION?

-Because students sometimes make errors on their FAFSA, there is a process for verifying applications and making corrections.
 The Central Processing System (CPS) selects which applications are to be verified, but schools also have the authority to verify additional students.
 Verification is simply a process of documenting your FAFSA data.
-In many cases this verification process helps families receive more financial aid.
 If you are selected for verification, you cannot receive any of your federal aid until verification is completed.

 WHEN WILL I HEAR FROM THE FINANCIAL AID OFFICE?